Refinancing Your Condo: A Guide

 See If You Qualify

 You may have trouble refinancing your condo if various conditions apply, including the following:

 - Your condo is a floating houseboat, a manufactured home or a timeshare.

-- You only have the right to occupy the condo (for example, you don’t own the space).
+- You only have the right to occupy the condo, as in a life estate.

 - Your condo operates as a hotel or your condo board has the right to rent out your space for short-term stays.